-The Law Office of Mills & Born remains open!
-Due to the closure of non-essential businesses in MA, our Everett, MA office is not open physically, but we are answering calls and doing telephonic appointments.
-U.S. Immigration Offices are still accepting applications for processing, though most in person interviews have been cancelled until at least June 4th.
+The Law Office of Mills & Born remains open to serve you during this difficult time!
+We are presently not conducting face to face appointments but we are doing telephonic appointments, answering phone calls and email inquiries.
+U.S. Immigration Offices are still accepting applications for processing, though in-person interviews have been cancelled until at least June 4th.
 The Immigration Courts are conducting Detained Hearings only.
-We are doing our best to continue to serve our clients during this challenging time.
-We are trying to limit face to face contact and so we are encouraging appointments by telephone.
-If you do not feel well please do not come to the office until you feel better.
 Please call us if you have any questions!
 We wish that you and your family be as safe and healthy as possible.

 Mills and Born Attorneys at Law

 Ph: (401) 467-1140